tnichols217/notes/ARTS 302/Richard Meier.md

 - Graduated from **Cornell Uni**. with a B.A. in Architecture (1957)
 - Started work at **Skidmore, Owings, and Merrill** in NYC
-- Worked with Marcel Breuer often,
+	- Worked with Marcel Breuer often, also with modernist and international style architecture
+- Started own firm in 1963
+	- Made Smith House in 1967 (Darien, C)